Boeing loses $425 million but plans production boost for Max

-Boeing lost $425 million in the first quarter — more than Wall Street expected — but said Wednesday that it plans to boost production of its best-selling plane later this year.
+Boeing lost $425 million in the first quarter — more than Wall Street expected — but said Wednesday that it plans to boost production of its best-selling plane, the 737 Max, later this year.

 CEO David Calhoun called it “a solid first quarter."

-“We are progressing through recent supply chain disruptions but remain confident in the goals we set for this year, as well as for the longer term.
-Demand is strong across our key markets," he said in a statement.
+“We continue to make real progress, steady progress, in our recovery,” he said on a call with analysts.
+“Challenges remain, there’s more to do, but overall we feel good about the operational and financial outlook.”

-Boeing's passenger jets have been plagued by production problems, and it took a write-down in the first quarter for a military tanker.
+Boeing's passenger jets have been plagued by production problems, and the quarterly loss was due largely to the cost of reworking planes to fix production flaws.
+It also took a write-down in the first quarter for a military tanker.

-Calhoun said last week that Boeing will delay deliveries of some planes that airlines were expecting for the busy summer travel season.
-The delays are due to unapproved fittings that a contractor installed between sections of the fuselage on most 737 Max jets built since 2019.
+Calhoun said again that Boeing will delay deliveries of some planes that airlines were expecting for the busy summer travel season.
+The delays are due to unapproved fittings that a contractor, Spirit AeroSystems, installed where the tail meets the fuselage on most 737 Max jets built since 2019.

+“It's a gnarly defect,” Calhoun said when an analyst asked why it took four years to discover the flaw.
+The CEO said a sealant applied over fuselage joints hid the cracks.

+Analysts expressed some skepticism about Boeing's outlook while problems persist in its supply chain.
+Seth Seifman of JPMorgan wondered whether Boeing can increase 737 production given issues at Spirit.

+Calhoun replied that Boeing is confident Spirit can meet a faster schedule.

+Officials said it would take a matter of days to fix planes that are not yet assembled but longer for about 225 Max jets that were finished and are now sitting in Boeing's inventory.

-Calhoun didn't give a number of deliveries that will be delayed by the actions of the subcontractor, Spirit AeroSystems, but said that 9,000 seats would be missing from airline schedules this summer, which works out to about 50 Max jets.
+Executives didn't put a precise number on how many 737 deliveries will be delayed beyond the peak summer travel season.
+Calhoun said last week that 9,000 seats would be missing from airline schedules this summer, which works out to about 50 Max jets.

 Despite the setback, Boeing still hopes to hit its goal of delivering 400 to 450 Max jets this year.
 It delivered 111 in the first quarter.